dandan-drori/Appsus/tasks.md

 # Dandan

-- when closing unfinished compose, save to drafts page

-- apps integration - save email as a text note

-- mobile styling

-- integrate <long-text /> into preview so the body text wont overflow
+- integrate <long-text /> into preview so the body text wont overflow - TODAY

+- mobile styling - TODAY + SATURDAY

+- apps integration - save email as a text note - SATURDAY

 # Daniel

-- integrate <long-txt /> component into notes to prevent overflow
+- integrate <long-txt /> component into notes to prevent overflow - TODAY

-- apps integration - send any note as email
+- style book app - TODAY

 - mobile - styling (breakpoint for input and stretch the notes)

-- style book app
+- apps integration - send any note as email - SATURDAY